State / Territory Benefits - Maine

 Veterans Dependents Education Benefits Program: This program is administered by the Bureau of Maine Veterans' Services under the provisions of MRSA 37-B, Chapter 7, Section 505(2).
 Benefits under this program include waiver of tuition and related fees for qualified dependents of certain disabled or deceased Veterans.
 Schools covered under this program include the University of Maine System, Maine Community Colleges and Maine Maritime Academy.

 Eligibility: Veteran must have been a resident of Maine at the time of entry into the service, or if not must have been a resident of Maine for five years preceding application for benefits. " Child" means a Child whose mother or father is or was a Veteran and the Child is at least 16 years of age; has graduated from high school; and enrolled in a degree program prior to turning age 22 and has not reached the age of 26 at the time of application.
+NOTE: If the Child is unable to enroll in a degree program prior to turning 22 years of age due to service in the United States Armed Forces, then the Child may apply to begin this benefit until reaching 26 years of age.
 "Child" also means a stepchild who is a member of a Veteran's household either at the time of application or, in the event of the Veteran's death, was a member of the household, and who continues to be a member of the Veteran's household after the death of the Veteran.
 "Child" also means a legally adopted Child whose natural parent is or was a Veteran.
 "Spouse" means the person currently legally married to a living Veteran or the Widow or Widower of a deceased Veteran, not previously divorced from that Veteran.
 "Veteran" means any person who served in the military or Naval forces of the United States and entered the service from the State or resided in this State for 5 years immediately preceding application for aid and who: